 A - F (Traditional)

-Students will learn the promulgations and analyze the legal class structure of Sumerian, Babylonian, Hittite, Assyrian, Israelite and Archaic Greek societies and in written work show an ability to apply this knowledge to the reading of narratives involving legal principles or issues of justice.
+By the end of this course, students will be able to read and understand the promulgations and analyze the legal class structure of Sumerian, Babylonian, Hittite, Assyrian, Israelite and Archaic Greek societies and communicate this knowledge - written and orally - to the reading of narratives involving legal principles or issues of justice.

-Students will develop an ability to identify conflict between state law and traditional practice (as in Antigone), and circumstances necessitating that conflict.
+By the end of this course, students will be able to identify conflicting viewpoints between state law and traditional practice (as in Antigone) and consider circumstances necessitating that conflict.

-Students will learn to identify principles of jurisprudence and target areas underlying particular codes, and how to approach the problem of their social embedment.
+By the end of this course, students will be able to identify principles of jurisprudence and target areas underlying particular codes, and how to approach the problem of their social embedment, supporting their conclusion with sound reasoning and judgement.

-Students will be guided to identify what they need to know in order to form hypotheses about the relation between control of law-making and political processes pertinent to particular cultures at particular times.
+By the end of this course, students will be able to hypothesize about the relation between control of law-making and political processes pertinent to particular cultures at particular times, supporting their arguments with sources and sound reasoning.

 Topical Outline